 Our main focus is to ensure the safety of our employees and their families in Ukraine by relocating them to the EU where our headquarters are located as well as providing housing arrangement and financial support.
 Also, we feel obliged to list some important facts about our company and its structure to validate the certainty of our position.

 What is Pulsar’s position regarding the Russian military aggression against Ukraine?

 Our company supports the Ukrainian people and believes that the military aggression of one state against another sovereign state in the 21st century is unacceptable and illegal.
-Being a multinational company with enterprises in different countries of the world, including Ukraine, Belarus, and Russia, we know we can solve problems and achieve commong goals together.
+Being a multinational company with enterprises in different countries of the world, we know we can solve problems and achieve commong goals together.

-By joining various public support initiatives, the company has allocated financial aid of 1.5 million euros, which will be intended for Ukrainian refugees.
+By joining various public support initiatives, the company has already allocated financial aid of 1.5 million euros, which is intended for Ukrainian refugees.

 The company is indirectly exposed to the Russian aggression - we have businesses and employees in the Ukraine.

 Our company has a branch in Ukraine, and its employees are currently in the war zone.
 We are making every effort to ensure their safety and the safety of their families by relocating them to the EU countries.

 Do we deliver products to the Republic of Belarus and the Russian Federation?

 Although Pulsar products are not intended for military use, they are nevertheless supplied on the basis of issued government licenses and permits.
 Our company has a clear position that its products are not supplied to zones where military conflicts are taking place.
 And in those countries that, according to local and/or international legislation, are on the sanctions lists.
 Due to the Russian military aggression against Ukraine, we have cancelled deliveries of our products to the Russian Federation and the Republic of Belarus.